soalaksks/moe-canberrasec/_about-canberra/School Events/PSG EXCO Bonding Session: Building Stronger Connections.md

 parents who are striving just as I am.
 There are times when we feel unsure of what we're doing, but we choose to show up and stay present.
-Through this shared camaraderie, I feel more empowered to support our secondary school children on their journey to becoming their best selves." - <em>Cecilia, Parent of Secondary 1 student</em>
+Through this shared camaraderie, I feel more empowered to support our secondary school children on their journey to becoming their best selves." - <em>Cecilia, mother of Secondary 1 student</em>
 </p>
 <p>"I joined the PSG to actively contribute to my children's education and
 to meaningfully support the school community.
 Staying engaged in their